 Use these cart abandonment popup templates to ensure that cart abandoners finish making a purchase:

-When a potential customer has an active coupon for your store, you want to make sure that they don’t forget about it.
+When a potential customer has an active coupon for your online store, you want to make sure that they don’t forget about it.

 A sticky bar is the perfect way to keep an active coupon at the top of your customer’s mind, since it’s always on screen but doesn’t interrupt the shopping experience.
-This is a great way to make sure that your coupon codes do what you intended them to do: raise your conversion rates and sales.

 Looking for small improvements like these is how you can make real gains with your conversion rate optimization.

 Dynamic free shipping bars nudge customers to complete their orders (and spend more) by using the possibility of free shipping as an incentive.
-Anyone who’s done any internet marketing can tell you how much shoppers love free shipping.
+Anyone who’s done any internet marketing can tell you how much shoppers love free delivery.

 It works like this: when a website visitor adds an item to their cart, the free shipping bar appears and displays exactly how much more they must spend to qualify for free shipping.